Armchair-Engineering/armchair-docs/src/app/docs/components/core/page.md

 ### Hardware
 - 2x Belt tubes
-- 2x M3x45 Belt pins of choice (pin or screw)
+- 2x M3x45 Belt pins of choice (pin or screw) (shown in pictures is an allen key, not required)

 ### Video Guide
 Soon™